mike14747/rmlbb2/docs/schemaValidation.md

             },
             role: {
                 bsonType: 'string',
-                'enum': [
+                description: 'role is required and must be one of the predetermined string values', 'enum': [
                     'user',
                     'admin'
-                ],
+                ]
-                description: 'role is required and must be one of the predetermined string values' },
+            },
             active: {
                 bsonType: 'bool',